jmcgettrick/MoodleDirectV2/README.txt

 - Non acceptance of EULA now indicated to tutor in inbox.
 - Error indicators and rollover messages now displayed in inbox.
 - Error messages saved and displayed in settings area.
+- Remove Grademark settings if GradeMark is disabled.
 - EULA moved to submission declaration and submission form hidden.
 - Turnitin Paper Id now shown next to submission to show that paper has been submitted.
 - Fixes: